 Washington and its NATO allies must act.
 US President Donald Trump’s administration should quickly conduct an internal policy review to weigh the available options for speedily developing and deploying a more flexible NATO nuclear posture.
 Some of the best options will require a decade or more to develop, but the threat is here and now, so it must also consider quicker fixes.
 For example, as I have advocated elsewhere, the administration could study the marrying of a small number of stockpiled nuclear warheads to existing air-to-surface cruise missiles, such as the Joint Air-to-Surface Standoff Missile (JASSM).
 This would demonstrate to Russia that there are costs to violating its arms control commitments and begin to negate Russia’s tactical nuclear advantage.
 Moreover, since it is not a ground-launched system, such a move would not technically violate the INF.

 Some will certainly argue that the United States should instead rely on diplomacy to bring Russia back into the fold, but this approach has already proven to be futile when not backed by real consequences.
 Others will warn that a US response risks starting a new nuclear arms race, but this new development involving Russia shows that we are already in an arms race—and we are losing.

 If we hope to save the INF treaty, or at a minimum, defend ourselves and our allies from Russian nuclear coercion, then the United States and its allies must respond to Russia’s latest and most blatant transgression.

-Matthew Kroenig is a senior fellow at the Brent Scowcroft Center on International Security at the Atlantic Council, an associate professor of Government and Foreign Service at Georgetown University, and a former strategist in the Office of the Secretary of Defense.
+Matthew Kroenig is a senior fellow at the Scowcroft Center for Strategy and Security at the Atlantic Council, an associate professor of Government and Foreign Service at Georgetown University, and a former strategist in the Office of the Secretary of Defense.